ijkeleher/TradeAlgo/README.md

 # How do I set it up?

 In `secret/config.py`, you will need to set your information in each variable.
 You will notice there is a variable called `key`.
 This variable is your API key for TD Ameritrade's Developer application.
 In order to make one of these, you will need to register an account at https://developer.tdameritrade.com/.
 Then, create a new app and wait for it to be approved.
 (If you are confused about the callback url, just set it to http://localhost) Once it is approved, you can add that API key to your `key` variable.
-After that, you will need to set your security questions in `getData/getToken.py` and
-`getData/getTokenDirect.py` because the login process to your account is automated with chromedriver in order to get your `access_token` to execute TD Ameritrade functions on your account.
+After that, you will need to set your security questions in `getData/getToken.py` because the login process to your account is automated with chromedriver in order to get your `access_token` to execute TD Ameritrade functions on your account.

 You will also need to change your chrome driver paths in the code to match your systems path.